 That’s when I knew I had the opportunity to start fresh.
 I got back to my studies, completed both my 10th and 12th standards and pursued a Bachelor of Education degree.
 I’m grateful for the support of my parents and their good decision to not forcibly send me back to my husband.
-I know many girls don’t get this support and could end up leading miserable lives.
+I know many girls don’t get this support and lead miserable lives.

 I was approached by an Educate Girls Field Coordinator to become a Team Balika (community volunteer championing the cause of girls’ education in his/her village).
 Since I was among the most educated in the community, they thought I would be a good fit.
 I went to a recruitment meeting and learned about the opportunity to make a difference in my community, and to help girls who may not otherwise have the opportunities that I had.
 I saw Team Balika as an opportunity to help my community realize the downside to marrying girls young and the importance of education and teaching a girl about her rights.

-I’ve been a Team Balika since 2013 and I’ve learned so much.
+Today, it’s been a year since I’ve become a Team Balika and I’ve learned so much.
 I have the confidence that I can achieve anything I put my heart to and my sincere desire is that no one has to suffer what I did.
 Perhaps if I had been more educated and my parents, too, understood all our rights, I wouldn’t have taken the abuse as I did.